ewjay/fapiwiki/FAPI_Meeting_Notes_2020-06-10_Atlantic.rst

 Australia (Stuart/Dima)
 -------------------------
-* Eventual alignment happening to FAPI.
-Big 4 and Two recipients seem to be aligned to FAPI 1.0 and not CDR.
+* Eventual alignment happening to FAPI 1.0.
+On some issues, Big 4 and Two recipients seem to be aligned to normative standards like FAPI 1.0 and not CDR.
-* Round table today with Ping Identity Banking API Lead.
-He indicated his vision to push towards FAPI 2.0 (or all the specs that form FAPI 2.0) during the 12-month extension.
+* Open Banking Round table today where Data61 Banking API Lead Mark Verstege indicated his vision to push towards FAPI 2.0 (or all the specs that form FAPI 2.0).
-* It has been good progress.
-Mark Verstege API Lead @ Data 61 leading towards convergence.
 * In UK, Fintechs never used Sandbox but only live accounts of friends and family to test.
-So, it took about a year before it starts picking up.
+So, it took about a year before Open Banking adoption started picking up.
-* Ping announced sandbox:
+* Ping has just announced CDR sandbox availability https://www.pingidentity.com/en/company/press-releases-folder/2020/consumer-data-right-sandbox-open-banking-australia.html
-* Ping is serving two of four banks.

 UK (Chris)
 ------------------